ertkonuk/spelling-correction/README.md

-# spelling-correction
+# Spell Checker with Transformers
-This repo finetunes an HuggingFace Seq2SeqLM model for spelling correction.
+This repo use HuggingFace to finetune a Seq2SeqLM transformer model for spelling correction.

 This is a work in progress.

+## Usage
 First, generate a spelling-correction dataset from a text file that contains samples without spelling errors:

     ```